- General questions and answers about cancer

 - To learn more

 Employee assistance programs are a good resource for both the person with cancer and co-workers.
 If your co-worker seems to be very upset, you might suggest this option.
-The first few consultations may not cost much; in fact, sometimes they cost the employee nothing.
+The first few consultations may not cost much; in fact, sometimes they’re free.

 Cancer support groups are also excellent resources for dealing with a cancer diagnosis and treatment.
 The American Cancer Society can refer you to groups in your area.